Top 5 health benefits of chestnuts

 1. Good source of antioxidants

-Chestnuts contain a number of protective antioxidants, including vitamin C and the carotenoids lutein and zeaxanthin, plus various plant compounds including polyphenols such as gallic acid and tannins.
-These nutrients and plant compounds protect cells from damage and may help protect against chronic disease.
+Chestnuts contain a number of protective antioxidants, including vitamin C and the carotenoids lutein and zeaxanthin, plus various plant compounds including the polyphenols, gallic acid and tannins.
+These protect cells from the damage caused by a process called oxidation, and in this way may help protect against chronic disease.

 2. May support the heart